johnstonmatt/open-data-product-spec/source/includes/_license.md

          "warranties": "The Data User agrees that the following disclaimers apply to its customers and/or other entities.", "forceMajeure": "Each party may suspend the fulfilment of its contractual obligations, when the said fulfilment is impossible or objectively too costly due to an unforeseeable impediment independent from the parties, such as for example: strike, boycott, lockout, fire, war (declared or not), civil war, riots and revolutions, requisitions, embargo, power blackouts, extraordinary breakage of machinery, delays in the delivery of components or raw materials.", "damages": "During the term of license, except for the force majeure or the Data Holders reasons, Data User is required to follow strictly in accordance with the license.
 If Data User wants to terminate the license early, it needs to pay a certain amount of liquidated damages.", "confidentiality": "Data User undertakes to maintain confidentiality as regards all information of a technical (such as, by way of a non-limiting example, drawings, tables, documentation, formulas and correspondence) and commercial nature (including contractual conditions, prices, payment conditions) gained during the performance of this license."
+         "applicableLaws": "This license shall be interpreted, construed and enforced in accordance with the law of Finland.
+Copyright: 2021 Mindmote Oy"
    }
   }
 }